NB This predator is only active at temperatures in excess of 18-20°C

 The glasshouse whitefly (Trialeurodes vaporariorum)is the most common.
 You can recognise them by their heart-shape profile when looked from above (see picture in the middle below).
-Tobacco whitefly (Bemisia tabaci) have parallel wings which are longer, and when folded you can still see a strip of their back between the wings (see photo on right).
+Tobacco whitefly (Bemisia tabaci) have parallel wings which are longer, and when folded you can still see a strip of their back between the wings.
 There up to 50 different species of whitefly in Europe, but from a gardeners point of view they are all plant pests.

 Instructions for use

 Encarsia works best with temperatures above 21°C but prefer cool glasshouse conditions below 25°C with 12hr+ daylight hours.
 Generally, this means introducing Encarsia from mid April to August, although it can be earlier or later with extra heat and light.

 Although Encarsia is very effective for the common glasshouse whitefly, it doesn't work so well for tobacco whitefly.
 It's therefore worth trying to identify what whitefly you have before treating.
 If you need any help identifying the whitefly you have then please don't hesitate to contact us.